Your search did not yield any results

 New Appendix: Table 1 & Measured Steel Thickness

 To determine the minimum average coating thickness requirement in Table 1, measured steel thickness is utilized instead of the nominal steel thickness due to known differences between them which are significant for the hot-dip galvanizing process.
-However, previous revision of A123 did not address correct identification of coating thickness grade for products with multiple thicknesses which can be measured (tapered designs, or hot-rolled beams and channels where webs are thinner than flanges).
+However, previous revisions of A123 did not address correct identification of coating thickness grade for products with multiple thicknesses which can be measured (tapered designs, or hot-rolled beams and channels where webs are thinner than flanges).
 Additionally, in some cases the measured thickness is not always practically available.
 A new appendix provides additional clarity regarding minimum average coating thickness requirements, requirements when measured thickness is not practically available, and instances when the use of nominal thickness/project drawings may be practical.

 A123 Appendix X1.2: Steel Thickness